Escape Plan 2: Hades: Plot

-Shu befriends the prison cook and learns that the prison layout changes every night.
-Kimbral reveals that another inmate, a hacker known as Count Zero, knows the layout.
+Shu befriends the prison cook named Chu and learns that the prison layout changes every night using a pencil mark on the floor.
+Kimbral reveals that another inmate, a hacker known as Count Zero who is the leader of the group of hackers called Legion, knows the layout.
 Shu earns his trust and Count Zero gives him the information, but in doing so reveals his identity.
 The following day, Shu, Luke, and Kimbral are brought in for questioning and forced to watch as Count Zero is presumably executed.
 Kimbral reveals that he actually runs HADES; in the year since being dismissed from Breslin's team, he designed and built HADES to prove his algorithms work and that his prison is literally inescapable, since it is not operated by human guards but rather by an automatic system.
+Furthermore, Kimbral also reveals that another purpose of HADES to imprison people with sensitive and valuable intel in order to extract them through torture so Kimbral can sell the intel to the highest bidders.
+Kimbral vows to make Shu and Yusheng's life a living hell in his prison unless Yusheng gives up the patent but Faust reminds him to focus on acquiring the patent instead of revenge.

 Breslin and DeRosa find clues revealing Kimbral's connection to HADES.
 Knowing Kimbral is out for revenge, Breslin allows himself to be captured and sent to HADES.
 Using a hidden communication device in his tooth, Breslin stays in contact with Hush while attempting to breach the prison's defenses from the inside.
 Breslin, Shu, and Luke formulate a new plan while enlisting the help of Yusheng, the cook, Count Zero's friends, and other inmates.
 They manage to disable the prison's security cameras and, with Hush's help, temporarily shut down Galileo, the prison's automated defense system.
 They break into the medical center and attempt to gain control of the prison's systems and get to the control room.
 The Zookeeper responds with an armed force, and in the ensuing shootout, several inmates are killed and the group becomes separated.
 DeRosa, following his own leads, locates the prison from the outside.